FREQUENTLY ASKED QUESTIONS

 What if neither I nor my parents will file an income tax return?

-Then you may complete and submit your FAFSA as soon as possible.
+Then you may still complete and submit your FAFSA.
 There is a space for you to indicate that you will not be filing an income tax return.

 What is the Title IV code for Vernon College?